jatinselmokar/jatinselmokar/README.md

 - 👋 Hi, I’m @jatinselmokar
 - 👀 I’m interested in applying data science and statistical concepts to build data products
 - 🌱 I’m currently learning about NLP & AWS
-- 💞️ I’m looking to collaborate on Deep Learning & Analytical Solutions
+- 💞️ I’m looking to collaborate on Deep Learning & Statistical Solutions
 - 📫 Lets Connect on Github!

 <!---